FAQ: Frequently Asked Questions

 Where is my package?

 At the time of shipping, you will choose a service provider.
-Depending on the carrier, the carrier will provide a tracking number and you can track the shipment progress through their website.
+Depending on the carrier, the carrier will provide a tracking number and you can track the shipment progress through the carrier website.
 My-Del is unable to track or support any shipments that we did not originate.

 Prohibited items and carrier restrictions